 - Programmable seven-band parametric equalization - Programmable digital volume control - Programmable digital bass and treble control - Programmable dynamic range compression/expansion (DRCE) - Programmable loudness contour/dynamic bass control - Configurable serial port for audio data - Two input data channels that can be mixed with digital data from the analog-to-digital converter (ADC) of the codec (analog input).
 These channels are controlled by I2C commands. - Three output data channels: Left and right data go through equalization; bass, treble, DRCE, and volume to SDOUT1; SDOUT2 mixes left and right data.
 SDOUT2 operates as a center channel or subwoofer channel.
-The output of the ADC is available for additional processing. - Capability to digitally mix left and right input channels for a monaural output to facilitate subwoofer operation - Serial I2C master/slave port that allows: - Downloading of control data to the device externally from the EEPROM or an I2C master - Controlling other I2C devices
+The output of the ADC is available for additional processing. - Capability to configure ADC output to one of two monaural data streams or one stereo data stream - Capability to digitally mix left and right input channels for a monaural output to facilitate subwoofer operation - Serial I2C master/slave port that allows: - Downloading of control data to the device externally from the EPROM or an I2C master

-- Two I2C-selectable, single-ended analog input stereo channels - Equalization bypass mode - Single 3.3-V power supply - Power down without reloading the coefficients - Sampling rates of 32 kHz, 44.1 kHz, or 48 kHz - Master clock frequency of 256f_S or 512f_S - Can have crystal input to replace MCLK.
-Crystal input frequency is 256 fs. - Six GPI terminals for volume, bass, treble up/down control, mute, and selection of equalization filters
+- Controlling other I2C devices - Two I2C-selectable, single-ended analog input stereo channels - Equalization bypass mode - Single 3.3-V power supply - Powerdown without reloading the coefficients - Sampling rates: 32 kHz, 44.1 kHz, or 48 kHz - Master clock frequency, 256f_S or 512f_S - Can have crystal input to replace MCLK.
+Crystal input frequency is 256fs. - Six GPI terminals for volume, bass, treble up/down control, mute, and selection of equalization filters